Blues on Highway 401

 Serve steaks and drink some rum

-I would have the biggest blues bash
+I'd have the biggest blues bash

 In the land of the midnight sun

-I'd like to fly and airplane
+I'd like to fly an airplane

 I wanna sail the seas